caiomescouto/dataguard/docs/how-to-create_checks.md

 or a user-defined function.

-#### Tailor-made check functions
+### Tailor-made check functions

-Users can also define their own check functions.
-The only requirement is to follow the same signature pattern as below.
+Users can also define their own verification functions.
+The only requirement is to follow the same signature pattern below.

+`data` always receives an object that has a `.lazyframe` (a polar `LazyFrame`) and `.key`, which is the name of the column to be validated.

+Finally, it must return a polar `LazyFrame` with a binary column.

 ```py title="getting_started.py" linenums="4" hl_lines="1"
 --8<-- "notebooks/checks.py:4:9"